acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 Example:
 `["Squad Leader", getUnitLoadout sql1] call ace_arsenal_fnc_addDefaultLoadout`

+If a loadout with the same name exists, it will be overwritten.

 ## 5. Stats

 ACE Arsenal stats are customizable, this will show you how.